ekwan/cctk/docs/tutorial_04.rst

     :width: 450
     :align: center

-An analysis of charge versus cation–anion distance showed a clear discrepancy between tightly-bound OTf and SbF6 complexes:
+An analysis of charge versus cation–anion distance showed a clear discrepancy between OTf and SbF\ :sub:`6` complexes:
 OTf complexes generally bound more tightly and resulted in a less cationic Cu center.
 (A small proportion of anions ended up "trapped" behind the ligand, resulting in very large cation–anion distances and high-energy complexes).